 Science is about more than just memorizing equations and using formula sheets.
 It’s a way of exploring and discovering things about the world around us.
 It can be learned by anyone, anywhere – and it can teach you a lot about style.

 Over the next few months, I’m going to be explaining how science can apply to your wardrobe and showing you the places in which fashion and science intersect.
 (It’s more places than you think!)

 Last time, we talked about the science of dressing warmly in super-cold weather.
 Today, I’ll be taking about something entirely different that affects our audience this time of year, namely what stress is, and how it affects your body.
 I’ll also give you some ways to reduce stress in your life, including through what you wear.

-While stress is a topic frequently discussed here (and by college students everywhere), today I’ll be diving into the biology of stress in your body, and some scientifically-supported ways to reduce it.
+While stress is a topic frequently discussed here (see our popular guide to ways to destress for simple tips to try), today I’ll be diving into the biology of stress in your body, and some scientifically-supported ways to reduce it.

 All college students know the feeling of stress: feeling tired, overworked, overwhelmed, and anxious.
 Stress is a feature of normal life – it could be brought on by a tricky exam, a looming due date, an unexpected phone call, or an argument with a friend.
 But why do these feelings appear?

 Stress is your body’s physical response to adversity.

 When you detect something threatening, your nervous system sends a signal up to your brain: specifically, the amygdala, a region of the brain that regulates emotions and aids in making decisions.

 The amygdala triggers a release of hormones, which then move through the body, causing your cells to react.
 In particular, the hormones adrenaline and cortisol have the biggest impact upon your stress response: adrenaline makes your heart race, giving more oxygen to your muscles; and cortisol raises your blood sugar.